New examples of words for which binomial complexities and subword complexity coincide: Definitions and notation

 For example, the coloring of the letter $\mathtt{a}$ in the Fibonacci word $w_0\in\{\mathtt{0,a}\}^\N$ by the Fibonacci word $w_1\in\{\mathtt{1},\mathtt{2}\}^\N$ itself is obtained as follows:

-Coloring of words can be used to characterize non-eventually periodic $1$-balanced words; indeed, any such word can be obtained as the coloring of a Sturmian word by one or two words with \emph{constant gaps} \cite{Gra73,Hub00}.
-More recently, Dvo{\v{r}}{\'a}kov{\'a}, Mas{\'a}kov{\'a} and Pelantov{\'a} introduced a new class of ternary words obtained as the coloring of a Sturmian word by another Sturmian word \cite{DMP24}.
-These words share several properties with cubic billiard words, such as quadratic complexity \cite{AMST94a, AMST94b}\footnote{ There is an error in these articles, see \cite{Bed03} for a correction.
-Interested readers may also consult \cite{Bar95,Bed09} for a generalization of this result to arbitrary dimension $d$. }, $2$-balancedness \cite{Vui03}, and an eventually constant abelian complexity, equal to $4$ \cite{AV23}.
-Nonetheless, these two classes of words do not coincide.
-This can be seen in several ways. \begin{itemize} \item[-] \emph{Subword complexity:} A cubic billiard word with rationally independent letter frequencies, whose inverses are also rationally independent, has subword complexity $n\mapsto n^2+n+1$, \cite{Bar95} (see also \cite[Theorem~6]{Bed03}).
-In contrast, the subword complexity of the coloring of a Sturmian word by another Sturmian word is bounded by $\alpha n^2(1+o(1))$, where $\alpha\in(0,1)$ is the frequency of the colored letter in the original Sturmian word \cite[Theorem~9 and Remark~10]{DMP24}. \item[-] \emph{Abelian complexity:} The abelian complexity of a cubic billiard word with rationally independent letter frequencies is equal to $4$ for every length $n\geq 2$ \cite[Theorem~8]{AV23}.
-On the other hand, if the coloring of a Sturmian word by another Sturmian word has rationally independent letter frequencies, then its abelian complexity only reaches $4$ when $n\geq \lceil \alpha^{-1}\rceil$, where $\alpha$ stills denote the frequency of the colored letter in the original Sturmian word \cite[Theorem~16 and its proof]{DMP24}. \item[-] \emph{Binary projections:} All the binary projections of a cubic billiard words are $1$-balanced, but this is not generally true for the coloring of a Sturmian word by another Sturmian word.
-For example, the coloring of the Fibonacci word by the Fibonacci word above yields the projection,
+In the literature, colorings of words are used, for example, to characterize non-eventually periodic $1$-balanced words.
+Indeed, any such word can be obtained as the coloring of a Sturmian word by one or two words with \emph{constant gaps} \cite{Gra73,Hub00}.
+More recently, Dvo{\v{r}}{\'a}kov{\'a}, Mas{\'a}kov{\'a}, Ma{\v{s}}ek, and Pelantov{\'a} introduced a new class of ternary and quaternary words obtained by coloring a Sturmian word with one or two Sturmian words \cite{DMP23,DMP24}.
+The word $\colour(w_0,\mathtt{a},w_1)$ defined above belongs to this class.
+These words share several properties with cubic billiard words, such as quadratic complexity \cite{AMST94a, AMST94b, Bed03} (interested readers may also consult \cite{Bar95,Bed09} for a generalization of this result to arbitrary dimension $d$), $2$-balancedness \cite{Vui03}, and an eventually constant abelian complexity, equal to $4$ \cite{AV23}.